 While it is not the purpose of this study to reconstruct and analyze the theological arguments surrounding this human atrocity, it is the firm conviction of this writer that nineteenth-century African slavery in America was in no way biblically justified.3 Nor was it justified in Great Britain.
-Let’s examine the primary figure behind the abolition of African slavery in Great Britain two hundred years ago, the politician William Wilberforce.4 And important to this study on Government and Economics:
+Let’s examine the primary figure behind the abolition of African slavery in Great Britain 200 years ago, the politician William Wilberforce.4 And importantly,

 How did Wilberforce persevere in his decadal quest that changed the course of a nation?

-Contemporary religious right activists5 often cite this man as the par excellence example of Christian political activism.6 His ultimately successful twenty-year fight in British Parliament to end slavery is looked upon as a jewel in the crown of moralistic campaigning.
-While it cannot be denied that Wilberforce fought a persevering, meritorious fight prevailing against the odds, and that he helped eradicate a vile cancer from his part of the world, what sustained him as he fought the good fight for so long?
+Contemporary Christian activists5 often cite this man as the par excellence example of Christian political activism.6 His ultimately successful 20-year fight in British Parliament to end slavery is looked upon as a jewel in the crown of moralistic campaigning.
+While it cannot be denied that Wilberforce fought a persevering, meritorious fight, prevailing against the odds, and helping to eradicate a vile cancer from his part of the world, what sustained him as he fought the good fight for so long?
 Was he motivated by the simple desire to take back the culture?
-Or was there something deeper that put the fire in his bones, that compelled him forward, to fight for what was biblically correct?
-As the following pages will show, it was the Word of God that dwelt richly in Wilberforce, a vibrant and growing faith in the Lord Jesus Christ that steered his political career, informed his convictions, and gave him the motivation to persevere against incredible odds as a monumental reformer—someone who turned the course of a nation.7 The following survey of Wilberforce’s life will bear this out.
+Or, was there something deeper that put the fire in his bones to fight for righteousness?
+As the following pages will show, it was the Word of God that dwelt richly in Wilberforce, a vibrant and growing faith in the Lord Jesus Christ that steered his political career, informed his convictions and gave him the motivation to persevere against incredible odds.7 The following survey of Wilberforce’s life will bear this out.
 In Wilberforce’s own words:

 “The diligent perusal of the Holy Scriptures would discover to us our past ignorance.
 We should cease to be deceived by superficial appearances, and to confound the Gospel of Christ with the systems of philosophers; we should become impressed with that weighty truth, so much forgotten, and never to be too strongly insisted on, that Christianity calls on us, as we value our immortal souls, not merely in general, to be religious and moral, but specially to believe the doctrines, and imbibe the principles, and practice the precepts of Christ.”8

-Yet another way to answer what motivated him was his involvement in Bible study with other believers in parliament, one that was led by a skilled Bible teacher named Newton.
+In yet another way to answer what motivated him, he was involved in Bible study with other believers in Parliament, one that was led by a skilled Bible teacher named Newton.
 It saddens my heart that so many believers in office in America today do not get this!
-How unfortunate it is to see believers leave office each cycle in discouragement—unfortunately many of them never connected to a Bible study while on the Hill.
+How unfortunate it is to see believers leaving office this year in discouragement—unfortunately many of them never connected to a Bible study while on the Hill.

 II.
 WHO WAS WILLIAM WILBERFORCE?9

 William Wilberforce was born in 1759 in Hull, England.
-He was a contemporary of some of England’s greatest preachers, including John Newton, John Wesley, and George Whitefield.10 God used unusual circumstances in the life of young Wilberforce to bring him into the company of evangelicals and one of these great men of God—John Newton.11 Writes Wilberforce biographer John Pollock:
+He was a contemporary of some of England’s (and history’s) greatest preachers, including John Newton, John Wesley, and George Whitefield.10 God used unusual circumstances in the life of young Wilberforce to bring him into the company of Evangelicals and one of these great men of God— John Newton.11 Writes Wilberforce biographer John Pollock:

 As it turns out, “These relatives were despised evangelicals, friends of the preacher George Whitefield, a leader in the first Great Awakening, and John Newton, best known today as the author of ‘Amazing Grace.’
 Newton, an old seadog, ex-naval deserter, ex-lecher, and ex-slave-trader who had been converted slowly in and after a storm at sea, fascinated the boy with his yarns.
 And Newton showed little William ‘how sweet the name of Jesus sounds’ until his mother, horrified that he was turning ‘Methodist,’ took him away.”13

-An article by Steven Gertz on Wilberforce’s relationship with Newton states, “As a boy of eight years [or nine], he’d [Wilberforce] sat at the feet of the fascinating sea-captain [Newton], drinking in his colorful stories, jokes, songs—and perhaps most importantly, lessons of faith.”14 Later in life:
+An article by Steven Gertz on Wilberforce’s relationship with Newton states, “As a boy of eight years [or nine!], he [Wilberforce] sat at the feet of the fascinating sea-captain [Newton], drinking in his colorful stories, jokes, songs—and perhaps most importantly, lessons of faith.”14 Later in life: